 - Once the mixture has thickened, is pale in color, and reaches a temperature of 165°F-170°F (it should take about 10 to 13 minutes) remove the bowl from the saucepan and set aside to cool for 5 to 10 minutes.

-- Whisk in the cold mascarpone and vanilla extract until well combined and no lumps remain (make sure not to overmix).
-Transfer to the refrigerator to chill slightly while you prepare the whipped cream.
+- Whisk the cold mascarpone and vanilla extract into the egg mixture until well combined and no lumps remain (make sure not to overmix).

 - In a separate cold mixing bowl with clean beaters, beat the heavy whipping cream to medium-stiff peaks.